Faldict/sjtuxiangxiang/README.md

 # sjtuxiangxiang
-This is the project for object-oriented software engineering class.
+This is the project for object-oriented software engineering course.

 ## How to run the server?

 Mac OS / Linux user can open your terminal and run commands as below:

 1. Download the source code